Learn to Identify These 5 Types of Emotional Vampires

 3. The angry person

 This vampire spends his time accusing, attacking, humiliating, criticizing and creating conflict.
 They are addicted to anger, they hold back and punish people frequently.
 They can break you into a thousand pieces with their anger.

 The best self-defense strategy is to protect your self-esteem so that their anger does not make you lose your calm.
 Take your time, make a break and breathe deep.
 Try to stay balanced against their attacks and do not respond until you are calm.

 In this way, you may be able to disarm this person, making him aware of the importance of recognizing you and considering your opinion on the matter.
 These people suffer much from their attacks.
 Handling their requests in a calm manner will help us to empathize with them.

 4. The martyr

-The best self-defense is to dismiss the idea that we must be perfect and responsible at all times.
-Everybody makes mistakes.
-However, when you feel guilty about something, it is best go to another place, think about what is hurting us and cry if necessary.
+The best self-defense is to dismiss the idea that we must be perfect and responsible at all times, everybody makes mistakes.
+However, when you feel guilty about something, it is best to go to another place, think about what is hurting us and cry if necessary.